iVis-at-Bilkent/chise.js/README.md

 `instance.changeParent(nodes, newParent, posDiffX, posDiffY)` Move the nodes to a new parent and change their position if possDiff params are set.
 Considers undoable option and checks if the operation is valid.

-`instance.createTemplateReaction(templateType, macromoleculeList, complexName, processPosition, tilingPaddingVertical, tilingPaddingHorizontal, edgeLength)`
+`instance.createTemplateReaction(templateType, macromoleculeList, complexName, processPosition, tilingPaddingVertical, tilingPaddingHorizontal, edgeLength, layoutParam)`
 Creates a template reaction with given parameters.
-Requires cose-bilkent layout to tile the free macromolecules included in the complex.
+Requires a layout to tile the free macromolecules included in the complex.
 Considers undoable option.
 Parameters are explained below.<br>
 `templateType`: The type of the template reaction.
 It may be 'association' or 'dissociation' for now.<br>
 `macromoleculeList`: The list of the names of macromolecules which will involve in the reaction.<br>
 `complexName`: The name of the complex in the reaction.<br>
 `processPosition`: The modal position of the process in the reaction.
 The default value is the center of the canvas.<br>
-`tilingPaddingVertical`: This option will be passed to the cose-bilkent layout with the same name.
+`tilingPaddingVertical`: This option will be passed to the layout with the same name.
 The default value is 15.<br>
-`tilingPaddingHorizontal`: This option will be passed to the cose-bilkent layout with the same name.
+`tilingPaddingHorizontal`: This option will be passed to the layout with the same name.
 The default value is 15.<br>
 `edgeLength`: The distance between the process and the macromolecules at the both sides.<br>
+`layoutParam`: An object with key 'name' (e.g. { name: 'fcose' }) that indicates the name of the layout to be used.<br>

 `instance.resizeNodes(nodes, newParent, posDiffX, posDiffY)` Resize given nodes if `useAspectRatio` is truthy one of width or height should not be set.
 Considers undoable option.